egoitzg/dam-skills-crud-api/README.md

-# simple-express-crud-api
+# dam-express-crud-api
-This is just a simple CRUD API of Books made with Express.
-The aim is to provide an API as starting point to other implementations or tests.
+This is just a simple CRUD API for dam skills made with Express.
+The aim is to provide an API as starting point to develop the skill's test project.

 To start it, install Node and run: